-Residents cautioned against disturbing fawns & other young wildlife
+Public cautioned against disturbing fawns and other young wildlife

-The New York State Department of Environmental Conservation is reminding New Yorkers to enjoy wildlife and their young from a safe distance and resist the urge to touch or pick up newborn fawns and other young wildlife.
-Human contact with wildlife can carry unintended consequences detrimental to wildlife safety and development.
+New York State Department of Environmental Conservation Commissioner Basil Seggos recently reminded New Yorkers to appreciate wildlife from a safe distance and resist the urge to touch or pick up newborn fawns and other young wildlife.
+Human contact with wildlife can carry unintended consequences detrimental to the animals people intend to help.